 Do you remember the early 80s cartoon Thundarr the Barbarian?
-It ran two seasons and it took place in the distant future after some apocalyptic event that broke the moon and shattered civilization.
-The heroes of the show battled evil wizards who combined magical spells with reanimated technologies from the pre-catastrophe world.
-Now what does this cartoon have to do with Cirio H. Santiago’s late 80s Mad Max rip-off you ask?
-Well unlike most of the post-apocalyptic he produced and directed this one has people using swords, woman with strange powers, and many people trying to reclaim the technology of the past.
-As The Sisterhood was released in 1988 one has to wonder if Santiago was a fan of that cartoon as well.
+It ran two seasons and it took place in the distant future after some apocalyptic event that broke the moon and shattered civilization, in it the heroes battled evil wizards who combined magical spells with reanimated technologies from the pre-catastrophe world, but what does a decades-old cartoon have to do with Cirio H. Santiago’s late 80s Mad Max rip-off you ask?
+Well unlike most of the post-apocalyptic he produced and directed this one has people using swords, women with strange powers, and many people trying to reclaim the technology of the past, and as The Sisterhood was released in 1988 one has to wonder if Santiago was a fan of that Thundarr as well.

-Once again we are given narration explaining how the “final war” leveled the old world to the ground, and how warlords now rule the land with iron fists, but amongst this chaos a band of gifted women roam the outlands pledged to the sacred duty to restore peace and equality, they were called…
+Once again we are given narration explaining how the “final war” leveled the old world to the ground, and how warlords now rule the land with iron fists, but amongst this chaos, a band of gifted women roams the outlands pledged to the sacred duty to restore peace and equality, they were called…

 Marya’s little brother wants to run away saying, “Lady Shree will keep us safe,” but Marya isn’t down with that idea as she tells him that she would be, “Enslaved by the first man who found me.”
 So I guess The Sisterhood’s feminist army hasn’t been all that successful.
-The kid even suggests she join The Sisterhood, but there are a couple of problems with that; one being that they are consider by most to be just a myth and the second is that even if they were real her little brother would not be allowed to join this all girls club.
+The kid even suggests she join The Sisterhood, but there are a couple of problems with that; one being that they are considered by most to be just a myth and the second is that even if they were real, and not just some made up legend, then her little brother would not be allowed to join this all-girls club.
 She tells her brother to stop living in dreams that, “No woman can travel the world without a man to defend her.”

-A little later at a nearby tavern Alee and Vera are enjoying some backroom delight in a medieval Jacuzzi while over in the main room of “Dynamite Willy’s” we find Marya trying to eat some food without being noticed by all the raiders drinking and carousing around her.
-When she tries to sneak out the owner grabs her and claims her for himself, but before he can get too far Alee and Vera enter the room and ask if Marla claims protection of The Sisterhood.
+A little later at a nearby tavern, Alee and Vera are enjoying some backroom delight in a medieval Jacuzzi while over in the main room of “Dynamite Willy’s” we find Marya trying to eat some food without being noticed by all the raiders drinking and carousing around her.
+When she tries to sneak out the owner grabs her and claims her for himself, but before he can get too far Alee and Vera enter the room and asks if Marla is claiming the protection of The Sisterhood.
 She does and after Alee sends a well-aimed telekinetically thrown bottle into the owner’s head, which sets off a bar fight, they escape into the night.

 Lord Barak does not like fights among his people so he politely asks Mikal to leave.
-Unfortunately this means that when Alee and Marya attack the caravan later that night the find out that they’ve just missed Mikal and his cronies.
-In the hopes of catching up with their friend’s kidnappers Alee decides to takes a shortcut through the Forbidden Zone, an area known for being inhabited by mutant cannibals, and mere minutes into this shortcut they are ambushed by said cannibals.
+Unfortunately, this means that when Alee and Marya attack the caravan later that night they find out that they’ve just missed Mikal and his cronies.
+In the hopes of catching up with their friend’s kidnappers, Alee decides to takes a shortcut through the Forbidden Zone, an area known for being inhabited by mutant cannibals, and mere minutes into this shortcut they are ambushed by said cannibals.